Redallia/starflight_remake/docs/design/navigation_context_framework.md

 - **Exiting a context**: Pop current context off stack, return to previous context

 ### Positioning on Transition

+For detailed positioning mechanics including algorithms, coordinate transformations, and code examples, see **[Context Transitions](../technical/context_transitions.md)**.

+**Summary**:
 - **Direction of approach is respected**: Ship orientation/heading determines which edge you enter from
 - **On entering a context**: Ship appears at the edge of the new context corresponding to approach direction
-- **On exiting a context**: Ship appears at the edge of the object being exited, positioned by exit direction
+- **On exiting a context**: Ship appears at the edge of the object being exited, positioned by exit direction (cardinal boundary → radial angle)
-- **Coordinates not preserved**: Stack doesn't save position; positioning is calculated based on entry/exit direction
+- **Context regeneration**: Contexts are regenerated on entry; positions are calculated fresh based on approach direction
 - **Flux jumps**: Special case, to be designed separately

 ### State Transition Example (Entering/Leaving Orbit)